 Valley Hospital’s Freedom Care is a dedicated first responder and military program with partial hospitalization (PHP), intensive outpatient (IOP) and inpatient treatment available.
-This program serves all first responders and military service members, including active-duty personnel, veterans, retired military, police officers, firefighters, border patrol agents, Department of Corrections staff and EMTs.
+This program serves all first responders and military service members, including active-duty personnel, veterans, retired military, police officers, law enforcement, firefighters, border patrol agents, Department of Corrections staff and EMTs.

 We provide the following comprehensive treatment services:

 - Sexual trauma

 - Panic disorder (Panic attacks)

 - Interpersonal conflicts

 - Family dynamics